-- Participation is required - Make beds after use and return bed to low position. - Return all equipment where found.
+- Participation is required. - Students must have a 75% or better in the course prior to attending lab. - Make beds after use and return bed to low position. - Return all equipment where found.
 Plug in sit-to-stand lifts after use to charge. - Place all tables and chairs back where they belong. - Be conscientious of supply use. - Clean any spills on the floor.
 If the spill is large and requires housekeeping, promptly call 620-792-9340. - Throw away all trash in appropriate container and place dirty linens in hamper. - Dump water tank under sink. - Place all sharps in the sharps container, not in the trash can. - Report any defective or damaged equipment to your clinical instructor immediately. - Clinical attire is to be worn while participating in activities/scenarios in the designated lab area.
-For clarification, see "Dress Code" in the Adult Healthcare Student Handbook. - Be professional and respectful to all classmates, instructors and manikins at all times.
+For clarification, see "dress code" in the adult healthcare student handbook. - Be professional and respectful to all classmates, instructors, and manikins at all times.